-A drive of 30 minutes through this region of mountains and centuries’ old estates begun by French Huguenots in the late 1600’s, takes one to Franschoek, South Africa’s ‘gourmet capital’ with some globally feted restaurants.
-A visit to Solms Delta’s estate with its unique Museums that trace the ancestry of local people, their music and culture is particularly rewarding.
+A 30 minute drive through this mountainous region, scattered with centuries’ old estates originally built by French Huguenots in the late 1600’s, takes one to Franschoek.
+South Africa’s ‘gourmet capital’ hosting globally feted restaurants.
+Or visit Solms Delta’s estate with its unique museums that trace the ancestry of local people, their music and culture is a particularly rewarding experience.

-This historic town, set beneath massive granite boulders that ‘gleam like pearls’, Paarl is the traditional ‘home’ of the Afrikaans language, and also located near the spot where an imprisoned Nelson Mandela finally walked to freedom in 1990.
+The historic town of Paarl, set beneath massive granite boulders that ‘gleam like pearls’, is the traditional ‘home’ of the Afrikaans language.
+It is also located near the spot where an imprisoned Nelson Mandela finally walked to freedom in 1990.
 Surrounded by iconic estates like Nederburg, it offers many historic, wine and leisure experiences.

 Southern Cape Coast

-Heading towards nearby False Bay, a half day’s excursion offers some key southern coastal nature reserves with their unique Cape species, the verdant fruit and wine growing areas of Elgin, en route to the whale-watching town of Hermanus where these oceanic giants can be seen from the town’s shoreline from June to end November.
+This half day excursion offers key southern coast nature reserves with unique Cape species, the verdant fruit and wine growing areas of Elgin.
+Stop en route in the whale-watching town of Hermanus where these oceanic giants can be seen from the town’s shoreline between June and end November.

-The mountains and plains of the Klein Karoo region that begin beyond the Boland’s range, offer a very different Cape of drier wine/fruit growing country towns like Worcester, Tulbagh and Robertson.
-This more rugged landscape is also home to top game reserves like Sanbona, which allow up-close encounters with Africa’s biggest wild species – within just a few hours’ drive of Stellenbosch.
+The mountains and plains of the Klein Karoo region offer a very different view of the Cape.
+This area features drier wine and fruit growing country towns such as Worcester, Tulbagh and Robertson.
+A few hours drive from Stellenbosch, this rugged landscape is also home to top game reserves like Sanbona, which allow up-close encounters with Africa’s biggest wild species.

 City of Cape Town

-With legendary sights like Table Mountain, the huge V&A Waterfront, Robben Island, the Cape Town Castle and some of the Cape’s top museums, galleries, theatres and cultural experiences – all accessible on foot or by sightseeing bus – the many wonders of Africa’s tourism ‘capital’ are an easy 40 minutes’ drive from Stellenbosch.
+The many wonders of Africa’s tourism ‘capital’ are an easy 40 minutes’ drive from Stellenbosch.
+Visit legendary sights such as Table Mountain, the V&A Waterfront, Robben Island, the Cape Town Castle and some of the Cape’s top museums, galleries, theatres and cultural experiences.